beyond-reality-dev/Spoken-Word-Sorcery/README.md

 To turn and phase a different direction, you can type "turn," "face," or "look" followed by the direction, left or right, you want to face.
 If you wish to only turn 45 degrees, rather than 90 degrees, you can add "slightly" or "halfway" before the direction.
 For example, "turn slightly left," "face halfway right," etc. will work.

-To move during combat you can type "go," "run," "exit," "move," or "walk" followed by a distance, up to 20, followed optionally by "feet," then "forward," "backward," "left," or "right."
-For example "go 5 feet forward," "run 10 feet left."
+To move during combat you can type "go," "run," "exit," "move," or "walk" followed by a direction, like "forward," "backward," "left," or "right," then a distance in feet, with a maximum of 20, optionally followed by the word "feet."
+For example "go forward 5 feet," "run left 10 feet."
 The grid is broken up into tiles, and each tile is 5 feet wide.
-Since moving diagonally requires you to move 7.5 feet, movements diagonally must be made in those increments, for example "go 7.5 feet left forward," or "run 15 feet right backward."
+Since moving diagonally requires you to move 7.5 feet, movements diagonally must be made in those increments, for example "go left forward 7.5 feet," or "run right backward 15 feet."
+Please note that the due to the keyword nature of the game, the order DOES matter.
+For example, "go 5 feet forward" will not work, but "go forward 5 feet" will.

 ### Resting

 If you are in a safe location, you can type "rest" or "sleep" to regain health and mana.

 ### Remembering

 To remember a phrase, you can type "remember" followed by the phrase you want to remember.

 ## Features